Skip to Content

 PEAYLI also makes an aluminum telescoping ladder that weighs only 20 pounds and collapses down to 2.8 feet in length.
 The fully extended aluminum telescopic extension length of this ladder is 12.5 ft., but it also has a load capacity of 330 pounds.

-The only drawback of this type of telescoping ladder is that it needs to lean on something.
-This is fine if you’re trying to reach a high area of your RV, of course.
-But if you need to tend to an item such as a ceiling fan right in the middle of a room, this would not be the type of ladder you’d need because there’s nothing to lean the ladder against for climbing purposes.
+The only drawback of this type of telescoping ladder is that it requires a surface to lean against for use.
+This is fine if you’re trying to reach a high area along the side of your RV.
+But if you need to tend to an item (such as a ceiling fan) right in the middle of a room, this isn’t the type of ladder you’d need because there’s nothing to lean the ladder against for climbing purposes.

 Depending on why you want to carry a ladder with you when you travel, and how much room you have to store it, this could be just the perfect ladder for your needs.

-We don’t own one, but our friends Tom & Caitlin Morton (of Mortons on the Move) have this ladder and we’ve used it and liked it.
+We don’t own one ourselves, but our close friends Tom & Cait Morton (of Mortons on the Move) have this ladder and we’ve used it and liked it.

 Little Giant Ladders “Velocity” M17 Multi-Position Ladder